glenmiracle18/Gropu-5_Water_Quality_Model-/Sifa_Kaveza_Model_Report.md

 ## Executive Summary

 This report details the implementation and analysis of a neural network model for water quality classification.
 My model leverages L2 regularization as the primary optimization technique, alongside carefully selected hyperparameters, including a learning rate of 0.001, dropout rate of 0.7, and early stopping.
-The model achieved an accuracy of [Insert Accuracy]% on the test set, effectively balancing performance and generalization.

 ## 1. Model Architecture and Implementation Choices

-## 1.1 L2 Regularization Implementation
+# 1.1 L2 Regularization Implementation

 I implemented L2 regularization with a strength parameter of [0.01].
 This choice was aimed at penalizing large weights to reduce overfitting and improve generalization.

 Why L2 Regularization?
 Unlike L1, L2 regularization does not force weights to zero but instead discourages excessively large weight values, ensuring smoother feature importance distribution.

-## Analysis of Impact:
+**Analysis of Impact:**

 Improved generalization by minimizing overfitting.

 Ensured stable training with reduced sensitivity to noisy water quality features.

-## 1.2 Learning Rate Selection
+**1.2 Learning Rate Selection**

 After extensive testing with learning rates of 0.1, 0.01, and 0.001, a value of 0.001 was selected.